-Transport and Storage of Laptops:
+• Transport and Storage of Laptops:

 BBS recommends that all students purchase protective cases/foam sleeves for their laptops and that they be carried in a closed/zipped backpack or shoulder bag.
 When not in use in class, laptop should be in locked student lockers and taken home on a daily basis.
 Do not leave laptops unattended on the playground at any time before or after school.
-Also, students are required to place name and contact info on any and all personal (BYOD) electronics.